comboshreddies/kubectl-tks/README.md

 ```console
 "#COMMENT: this command will do something on nginx-sample1-6475dd48b7-bgtsx"
 ```

-As mentioned above if you use OP_TERMINATE at last execution step tmux session will be terminated (along with all shell terminals).
+As mentioned above if you use OP_TERMINATE after the last execution step tmux session will be terminated (along with all shell terminals).
 OP_ATTACH will attach to tmux, so you can inspect manually in tmux.

 OP_FINALLY is used to do some final (like aggregation or processing) job, once, on tks side.
 For example:
 ```console